grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-as-points.md

 ## Scatter plot graph examples

-Below are some scatter plot examples to give you ideas.
+Some scatter plot examples can give you ideas.

 DOMINIK OR TORKEL - GOT ANY EXAMPLES?